 “Who are you?”
 I asked.
-When I asked this question, it was framed in a comedic manner that many sitcoms use to condemn another in a soft fashion that allows the target of the accusation an easy exit.
+When I asked this question, it was framed in the comedic rhythm that many sitcoms use to condemn another in a soft fashion and allows the target of the accusation an easy exit.
 She flinched in a manner that informed me that she might have never heard the joke delivered that way before.
 “What did you say to your husband’s accusations?”
 I asked her.

 “I told him that the vet said the dog suffered from some debilitating disease,” she said.
 “I can’t even remember what I said that disease was.
 I made something up.”
 She then laughed.

-Right here, I am sure the reader is asking why I did not call her out, or condemn her actions in some manner.
+Some writer’s discretion was involved here, as I did not include the blank stares I offered this woman, as she detailed her weekend activities, and I characterize her action as she did.
+I considered her act so heartless that I couldn’t comprehend it, but I didn’t want to bore the reader with the innumerable blank stares I offered.
+The next question I’m sure a reader might ask is why didn’t I call her out or condemn her action further.
 All I can say is that I thought I was the product of the ‘awful to the extreme’ joke.
 I am quite sure that everyone has fallen for this joke.
 I know I have, and it has happened so many times that my guard was up here.
-My guard was up against the ‘I didn’t really put my dog down.
+I’ve condemned people for actions so completely that when they say, ‘I didn’t really put my dog down.
 I was joking.
-I cannot believe you would think that I would be that awful … You can be so naïve some of the times’ response.
+I cannot believe you would think that I would do something that awful … You can be so naïve some of the times’ I felt like a fool for overreacting in such a manner.